Introduction

 Teaching students to infer meaning via figurative language is an excellent way to expand their vocabulary and show them creative ways to form sentences.
 Similes, metaphors, inanimate object personification, and exaggeration are some examples of figurative language that Year 8 students can benefit from.

 Poems and creative writing worksheets can be used to introduce these concepts to students.
-Practicing using figurative language via hands-on, interactive activities help cement these concepts.
+Practicing using figurative language via hands-on, interactive activities helps cement these concepts.

 Encouraging students to read literary pieces rich with figurative language can enhance their linguistic skills, guide them to use words in a creative manner, and appreciate literature.